kszinhu/Marulhos/README.md

 - Clone the repository
 - Install dependencies with `npm ci`
 - Run the application with `npm run dev`
-- Run the API with `cd api && npm run dev`
+- Run the API with `cd api && npm ci && npm run dev`

 ### Project